Turning a 3-Day Phone Tag Process into 60-Second Bookings

 Final Design

-HaulHub replaces the phone-call-and-wait model with two connected products: a customer booking flow that gets to a confirmed price in 60 seconds, and a provider dashboard that turns a text-thread business into a real operation.
+HaulHub replaces phone-call-and-wait with two connected products: a customer flow that gets to a confirmed price in 60 seconds, and a provider dashboard that turns a text-thread business into a real operation.

 Photo-Based Instant Quoting

-Customers select a service (junk removal, moving, delivery, or freight), upload photos of what needs hauling, and get a transparent price estimate — not a range, a number.
-The price breakdown card shows every line item: labor, dump fee, drive time.
-This was the most-praised feature in testing because it solves the exact anxiety that delays booking: 'what will this actually cost me?'
+Select a service, upload photos, get a transparent price — not a range.
+The breakdown card shows every line item: labor, dump fee, drive time.
+Most-praised feature in testing because it solves the exact anxiety that delays booking.

 3-Tap Booking Flow

-Choose service → review quote with full price breakdown → select date and pay.
-The entire flow takes under 60 seconds.
-No phone calls, no voicemails, no waiting 2 days for a callback.
+Choose service, review quote with full breakdown, select date and pay.
+Under 60 seconds.
+No phone calls, no voicemails, no 2-day wait.
 Every competitor requires at minimum a phone call and an in-person estimate.
-HaulHub eliminates both by using photos to quote remotely.

 HaulHub Pro: The $60K Dashboard